 Most tenders will be very specific about the type and level of insurance cover you will require in order to successfully fulfil your obligations under the tender.
 The most common insurances are Public Liability, Professional Indemnity, Workers Compensation & Motor Vehicle.
 The type and level of cover may vary from tender to tender.
-Registration with BNG Conserve is a requirement of doing business with Council.
-This will be a cost the supplier will bear, which is an annual cost and must be maintained to be accredited for Council works.
+Insurances are maintained via the registered panels in Vendor Panel.
 You may be required to submit copies of your Certificates of Currency for whichever insurances are required.